AJnsm/Stator/README.md

 NOTE: this repo will soon move to the account of the [Edinburgh Biomedical AI Lab](https://edbiomed.ai)

-NOTE: this is the main branch, but the most recent version is in the `develop` branch, which is much more streamlined and up-to-date.
-As soon as the develop branch is thoroughly tested, it will be merged into main.

 ## Table of contents
 * [Introduction](#introduction)
 * [Docs](#docs)